SayanMitra-99/Abstractive_text_summarization/README.md

 ## Model :

-So, basically here I have used three stackes bidirectional LSTM layers as encoder and a single unidirentional LSTM layer as my decoder.
+So, basically here I have used three stacked bidirectional LSTM layers as encoder and a single unidirentional LSTM layer as my decoder.

 Hope, this was quite informative . :)